House of Leaves: Truant footnotes

-Parallel to the plot of the Record, Truant's footnotes document his descent into obsession, delusions, and paranoia as he compiles the manuscript.
+Parallel to the plot of the Record, Truant's footnotes (written in the Courier Font) document his descent into obsession, delusions, and paranoia as he compiles the manuscript.
 He recounts tales of sexual encounters, his lust for a tattooed dancer he calls Thumper, and his bar-hopping with his friend Lude.
-Truant also writes about his childhood living with an abusive foster father.
-Even as he grows increasingly unstable, Truant remains steadfast in his editorial work, neglecting all else.
+Truant begins to neglect all else as he finishes the manuscript, soon believing that a formless and shapeless monster referred to as a "minotaur" existed within Navidson's house and is spread by those who become obsessed with the story; he believes that this "minotaur" is what killed Zampanò and is now stalking him.